-A strange or spooky aspect of quantum physics is entanglement of photons: when two photons become entangled you can observe a particle in one place, and the other photon particle somewhere else —even if it’s light-years away—if you change one of them the other will instantly change its properties, as if the two are connected by a mysterious communication channel — that can communicate faster than the speed of light.
+A strange or spooky aspect of quantum physics is entanglement of photons: when two photons become entangled and then separated, you can observe one photon in one place, and the other photon particle somewhere else —even if it’s light-years away—if you change one of them the other will instantly change its properties to match, as if the two are connected by a mysterious communication channel — that can communicate faster than the speed of light.
 Scientists have observed this phenomenon in tiny objects such as photons, atoms, and electrons.
-But what makes them entangled??

-This took me into a research rabbit hole on quantum physics and Albert Einstein’s spooky action at a distance theory — It seems photons that are entangled can communicate wirelessly at very fast rates over great distances.
-What gives them this ability?
+This took me into a research rabbit hole on quantum physics and Albert Einstein’s spooky action at a distance theory — these photons that are entangled communicating wirelessly at very fast rates over great distances, what gives them this ability?
 It goes against other theories about not being able to travel faster than the speed of light.
 The answer seems to be in this new understanding of biophotons — that can travel even faster than the speed of light.

 Biophotons as I explained, help our body and its cells communicate — now researchers are starting to describe a phenomenon where not only cells in an individual body communicate via biophotons— it seems whole animals communicate with each other through emission and reception of biophotons; and even from species to species communication happens energetically through emissions of the low level light coming from our biophotons.

 *The following studies below were taken from a lecture by Kevin Spelman at the National Ayurvedic Medical Association.
-I did not look up these studies and include links to the studies — he knows way more than I do about reading scientific studies and I trust his opinion.
+I did not look up these studies and include their references.

 *In another study: white blood cells were taken from a woman who had been through trauma, and put in a different room.
-The woman then told her story of the traumatic event — while she was speaking of the story, her white blood cells (the leukocytes) – which had been removed from her – responded to her retelling her event.
+The woman then told her story of the traumatic event — while she was speaking of the story, her white blood cells (the leukocytes) – which had been removed from her – responded showing stress to her retelling her event.
 A cell shows stress by closing up and becoming tight or rigid.

 They replicated this study with the same woman retelling an amorous event … the leukocytes in her white blood cells responded accordingly, opening up and and relaxing showing signs of happiness.

 *This study was repeated again with cheek cells and violent movies.
 This time the researchers took the cheek cells of the participants 50 miles away (thinking just in the other room could be a “local” communication) — at the moment of violence in the film the cheek cells responded simultaneously even 50 miles away.